Thani Kudithanam: Production

 Thani Kudithanam was based on the play of the same name by Marina.
 The film adaptation was directed by S. A. Kannan.
 The screenplay was written by Vietnam Veedu Sundaram.

 Soundtrack

-Soundtrack was composed by M. S. Viswanathan.
+Soundtrack was composed by M. S. Viswanathan Lyrics by Kannadasan & Vaali.

 Release and reception

 Thani Kudithanam was released on 4 March 1977.
 Kanthan of Kalki felt the film adaptation completely distorted the source play.